davewsmith/toydeploy/NOTES.md

 Solved the problem of the db getting blown away on a `vagrant destroy` by mounting `./data` as `/opt/data`.

-Added a one-time load of data into a fresh database.
+Added a one-time bootstrap of data into a fresh database.

+Turned restart tasks into handlers.